Alaska officials want some state areas out of drilling plan

 Royal Dutch Shell spent $2.1 billion on Chukchi Sea leases in 2008, invested another $5 billion overall in U.S. Arctic waters, and pulled out after drilling a dry hole in 2015.

 Murkowski, Sullivan and Young contend drilling in Arctic waters can be done safely.
-They said they strongly support the inclusion of the Beaufort and Chukchi seas for lease sales between 2019 and 2024, while at the same time urging "meaningful consultation" with communities.
+They said they strongly support the inclusion of the Beaufort and Chukchi seas for lease sales while at the same time urging "meaningful consultation" with communities.